RandomSeeded/pixyll/_posts/2017-04-01-simple-one-for-one.md

 ---
 layout:     post
-title:      "Introducing Surf Alert"
+title:      "Erlang Simple One For One Examples"
 date:       2017-03-18 00:00:00
-summary:    Erlang OTP Simple One For One Examples
+summary:    Things I learned from SurfPings
-categories: Erlang OTP Surfpings
+categories: Erlang OTP SurfPings
 ---

-As I was programming [surfpings](http://surfpings.com), I needed to be regularly creating dynamic processes with simple-one-for-one supervision.
+As I was programming [SurfPings](http://surfpings.com), I needed to be regularly creating dynamic processes with simple-one-for-one supervision.
 Examples of this include:

 1. a new process for every db query
 2. a new process for every API call